About

 Kojika continually seeks to broaden her knowledge and skills in the industry, staying updated on the latest accessibility practices and innovations.
 Her dedication to inclusivity not only enhances her creative projects but also contributes to making the world of gaming and literature more welcoming and accommodating for everyone.

-Kojika is a skilled writer and story-teller, and is currently learning Python so that she doesn’t have to keep asking hiive to write programs for her.
+Kojika is a skilled writer and story-teller, and is currently learning Python and Web Programming so that she doesn’t have to keep asking hiive to write programs for her.

 Her avatar is far closer to her real-life appearance than hiive’s.
 We’ll take it.